-Output | Description |
+| Output | Description |

-Teal code (*.teal ) |
+Teal code (*.teal) |

-Teal is a low level, human readable stack based language which 'runs' on the AVM |
+Teal is a low-level, human-readable, stack-based language that 'runs' on the AVM. |

-Bytecode (*.bin ) |
+Bytecode (*.bin) |

-Bytecode, in this context, is a binary representation of teal code - and is what the AVM actually interprets |
+Bytecode, in this context, is a binary representation of Teal code and is what the AVM actually interprets. |

-ARC32 Spec (*.arc32.json ) |
+ARC32 Spec (*.arc32.json) |

-A specification file which describes an ARC4 contract and how to interact with it.
-It also includes an encoded copy of the teal approval and clear state programs of the contract.
+A specification file that describes an ARC4 contract and how to interact with it.
+It also includes an encoded copy of the Teal approval and clear state programs of the contract.
 See ARC32 |

-ARC56 Spec (*.arc56.json ) |
+ARC56 Spec (*.arc56.json) |

-A more recently defined specification file which describes an ARC4 contract and how to interact with it.
+A more recently defined specification file that describes an ARC4 contract and how to interact with it.
 See ARC56 |

 Puya-TS can be installed from npm using the command